When is the next December train strike? Everything you need to know

 What about Eurostar?

-If the RMT strikes between 13 and 17 December and 3 and 7 January involve Network Rail staff, some early and late trains are likely to be cancelled as result of the closure of the High Speed 1 line between London and the Kent coast.
+Between 13 and 17 December and 3 and 7 January some early and late trains are likely to be cancelled as result of the closure of the High Speed 1 line between London and the Kent coast during the signallers’ strike.

 In addition, members of the RMT union working at London St Pancras as security staff for Eurostar will walk out on four days in a dispute over pay: Friday 16, Sunday 18, Thursday 22 and Friday 23 December.